ummeegge/RPZ-Blocklists/README.md

 -  --validate checks the generated RPZ files.
 -  --validation-report writes a validation summary.
 -  -e and -s write error and status logs (recommended: use tools/logs/).

-For more options, run:
-    `perl tools/blocklist2rpz-multi.pl --help`
+-  Run `perl tools/blocklist2rpz-multi.pl --help` for more options.

-Integrate with Unbound (or similar):
+## Integrate with Unbound (or similar):

 The generated .rpz files can be included in your DNS resolver configuration.

 ## Current Categories